 CBD, which stands for “cannabidiol”, is another cannabinoid that has notably different effects.
 CBD does not have the psychoactive effects as THC, which is exactly why products that are low in THC (less than 0.3%) and high in CBD are often much more loosely regulated.
 While CBD is not psychoactive, many users still claim that is has a variety of different wellness uses.

-- CBD is NOT the Only Medically Useful Cannabinoid
+- CBD is NOT the Only Beneficial Cannabinoid

-Naturally, when people are discussing the use of medical cannabis, products that are high in CBD content are typically at the forefront of the conversation.
-CBD, after all, has been claimed to help treat chronic pain, depression, anxiety, eating disorders, and various other common issues.
+Naturally, when people are discussing the wellness benefits of cannabis, products that are high in CBD content are typically at the forefront of the conversation.
+CBD, after all, has been shown to help ease feelings of discomfort, support emotional wellness, soothe feelings of overwhelm, support a healthy appetite, and provide various other benefits.

 However, despite the amount of attention that is directed to CBD, it is just one of at least 113 currently known cannabinoids.
 CBD, CBC, CBN, and various other cannabinoids may help individuals with a myriad of different issues.
 When combined with the effects of CBD (and even THC in some cases), these cannabinoids can create a sort of “synergy” that causes them to be even more effective.